 Measures against water scarcity, for flora and fauna

-Through a varied landscape of coniferous forests, wetlands, agricultural landscapes and deciduous forests, River Alsterån flows before flowing into the Baltic Sea at Pataholm.
-It contains unique biotopes, such as oligotrophic wetlands, and many important species, such as salmon, stonefish, otters and hairy clawed mussels.
+River Alsterån flows through a varied landscape of coniferous forests, wetlands, agricultural landscapes and deciduous forests before entering into the Baltic Sea at Pataholm.
+It contains unique biotopes, such as oligotrophic wetlands, and many important species, such as salmon, bullhead, otters and hair cap moss.

-In this project, the focus will be on improving the ecological and hydrological status of the river, by removing migration barriers, restoring the aquatic environment and restoring wetlands.
-Reeds will be removed and artificial reefs will be built in the estuary to benefit predatory fish.
-The aim is to improve water quality, biodiversity and habitats for protected species, and alleviate recurrent water shortages.
+This project will focus on improving the ecological and hydrological status of River Alsterån, by removing migration barriers, restoring habitats and wetlands.
+Reeds will be removed and reefs will be built in the coastal area to benefit predatory fish.
+The aim is to improve water quality, increase biodiversity and habitats for protected species, and reduce the risk of drought.

 000